yenaing-oo/rate-my-apartment/README.md

 * Review System: Users can view and leave reviews for apartment blocks, helping potential renters to make informed decisions.

-* Add New Blocks: Users can contribute by adding new apartment blocks to the platform.
+* Add New Apartment Blocks: Users can contribute by adding new apartment blocks to the platform.

 * Map View: Users are able to view the locations of the apartment blocks conveniently on a map.